miakepia/portfolio/pages/taxonomy.md

     <img src="/assets/images/menu-desk.png" alt="The mega-menu used for GOV.UK">
   </picture>

   <figcaption class="right">Top: The work done during this mission led directly to new topic pages being implemented.
-Bottom: a universal menu was finally implemented in 2022. </figcaption>
+Bottom: a universal menu was finally shipped in 2022. </figcaption>
 </figure>